dbasden/python-digraphtools/README.txt

 digraphtools was written as a lightweight way of using DAGs and partial ordering to represent, sort and traverse dependency trees in a lightweight way.

+The code is hosted on github at https://github.com/dbasden/python-digraphtools

 Graph Representation
 ====================